olivier3lanc/Frontend-links/README.md

 * [new.css](https://newcss.net/) A classless CSS framework to write modern websites using only HTML.
 * [Pico.css • Minimal CSS Framework for semantic HTML](https://picocss.com/) Elegant styles for all natives HTML elements without .classes and dark mode automatically enabled.
 7.9 kB minified and gzipped!
 * [Simple.css - A classless CSS framework](https://simplecss.org/) A classless CSS framework that makes semantic HTML look good.

+## CSS Borders

+* [Dashed Border Generator by @kovart](https://kovart.github.io/dashed-border-generator/) With this tool you can simply increase space between dots, change dash length or distance between strokes.

+## CSS Reset

+* [Browser Default Styles](https://browserdefaultstyles.com/) Search against any element for standardized and default styles from all major rendering engines (WebKit, Blink, Gecko, Trident).

 ## Collections